Mixture of Horizons in Action Chunking: Simulation Experiments

 \subsection{Ablation Study}

-In this subsection, through extensive ablation experiments on the LIBERO benchmark, we aim to answer four questions: \begin{enumerate} \item How does the horizon density of MoH influence the VLA models' performance? \item Does the loss-reweighting strategy help alleviate the horizon trade-off? \item How does a simple mean fusion of horizons without a gating network perform? \item How essential is the gating balance loss, and how does it affect the learned gating weights?
+We aim to answer five questions in this subsection: \begin{enumerate}[nosep] \item How does the horizon density of MoH influence the VLA models' performance? \item Do MoH's gains arise from horizon diversity or from a generic ensemble effect? \item Does the loss-reweighting strategy help alleviate the horizon trade-off? \item How does a simple mean fusion of horizons without a gating network perform? \item How essential is the gating balance loss, and how does it affect the learned gating weights? \end{enumerate}